 This model is characterized by the handle attaching to the body of the kettle at both ends.

 We’ve been told by customers that our replacement cap does work on this model, most of the time.
 On some occasions the cap appears to fit, but won’t quite close.
 Please purchase the cap for this model at your own risk.
 Our trigger definitely doesn’t work on this model.
-We’ve designed a model for a replacement trigger for 3D printing, but currently available materials soften at too low a temperature to work.
-Someday we hope to be able to supply these through 3D printing.
+We’ve designed a model for a replacement trigger for 3D printing which you can have printed by the Shapeways service here.

 Note the half rounded trigger, like some of the 2 1/3 quart models, which makes that poor indicator to identify which capacity model you have.